omoniyidamilola/HEALTHCARE-INFRASTRUCTURE-GAP-ANALYSIS-SOUTHWESTERN-ONTARIO-CORRIDOR/README.md

 The London-Waterloo corridor combines a major healthcare hub (London) with rapidly growing municipalities such as Kitchener, Waterloo, Cambridge, Woodstock, and Guelph.
 This project evaluates whether healthcare infrastructure is scaling effectively with regional growth.

+## Why This Matters
+Ontario is growing and infrastructure demand is increasing.
+Southwestern Ontario major cities and growing communities connected through an important regional corridor.

+Healthcare accessibility may not grow evenly across all municipalities.
+Healthcare accessibility is not only about the numbers of hospitals available, but also how easily growing populations can reach essential services.

+Data analysis and Visualization can help identify areas that may require more infrastructure attention in the future.

 ## Why did I choose these cities?
 This corridor was selected because it combines a major healthcare hub (London) with rapidly growing municipalities in the Waterloo Region, enabling comparative infrastructure analysis across urban growth patterns.